-• A Wake-Up Call for South Carolina brochure - mailed to all members

-- At-A Glance distributed electronically each month to a minimum of 3,000 serving in leadership positions.
-The February issue, reporting on progress toward the 2020 Vision, is printed and distributed to 17,000 South Carolinians - Annual recommendations, including budget and proviso recommendations for subsequent fiscal years, and topical reports are distributed to the elected officials - Electronic versions of Legislative Investments in Education Accountability, distributed to elected officials and educational leaders; electronic versions are distributed to 3,000 online subscribers - Membership on the following: - o Innovation Steering Committee - o Education and Economic Development Act Coordinating Council - o Education Policy Fellows Board - o New Carolina Task Force on Workforce Development - o South Carolina Public Charter School District - o Charter School Advisory Committee - o Governor's School for the Arts and Humanities - o SC Reading Achievement Systemic Initiative Panel - Clearinghouse for elected officials, their staff and educators on materials and issues related to school improvement - Responses to ad hoc data requests from elected officials
+- The World is Within Our Reach, report documenting South Carolina's progress toward the 2020 Vision - mailed to all members and 17,000 South Carolinians - At-A Glance distributed quarterly each month to a minimum of 3,000 serving in leadership positions. - Annual recommendations, including budget and proviso recommendations for subsequent fiscal years, and topical reports are distributed to the elected officials - Electronic versions of Legislative Investments in Education Accountability, distributed to elected officials and educational leaders; electronic versions are distributed to 3,000 online subscribers - Membership on the following: - New Carolina Innovation Initiative - Education Policy Fellows Board - o South Carolina Public Charter School District - o Charter School Advisory Committee - o Governor's School for the Arts and Humanities - Clearinghouse for elected officials, their staff and educators on materials and issues related to school improvement - Responses to ad hoc data requests from elected officials

-Educators - The EOC provides educators with results of research studies on the achievement gap, longitudinal-matched student performance data, analyses of ratings and factors related to the ratings as well as technical support for use of the ratings and report cards.
+Educators - The EOC provides educators with results of research studies on education issues longitudinal-matched student performance data, analyses of ratings and factors related to the ratings as well as technical support for use of the ratings and report cards.
 The technical documents include those listed below in both print and electronic formats: